Do I Need A Lawyer After A New York Work Injury?

 For example, a worker earning $600 per week who was assessed by a doctor to have lost 40 percent of thw use of one hand would be entitled to the following scheduled loss of use award: $400 (two-thirds of weekly wage) X 244 (scheduled loss for a hand) X 40 percent = $39,040.
 This award is payable even if the employee did not miss a day of work due to the injury.

 Many injured workers are not aware of the full extent of the benefits they are entitled to receive by law, and some may be left under-compensated for their injuries and the effects those injuries have had on their careers.
 One of the key benefits of working with an experienced workers' compensation lawyer is that an attorney can help the injured worker seek all available compensation.

 Appeals for disputed claims

-For a variety of reasons, workers’ compensation insurance carriers often dispute injured workers’ claims.
+Workers' compensation insurance carriers often dispute injured workers' claims for various reasons.
 For example, the insurance company may question whether an injury occurred at all, or whether the injury occurred at work.
 The insurance company may also question the extent of the injuries, argue that the employee should be able to return to work, or dispute whether particular medical treatments are reasonable and necessary.

-If the insurance carrier and the injured worker cannot reach an agreement, New York law establishes an appeals process.
+New York law establishes an appeals process if the insurance carrier and the injured worker cannot reach an agreement.
 The steps in the appeals process are:

 - Judge hearing: The Board will hold a hearing before a workers' compensation law judge, who will review medical and wage records and take testimony.
 The judge then sets the amount of the award.
 Either side has up to 30 days to appeal the judge's decision in writing.